Locust Manor station: Station layout

 This station has two high-level side platforms, each eight cars long.

-This station has two exits; one exit, adjacent to the Rochdale Village power house, is on the northeast portion of the sprawling Rochdale housing co-operative.
-At that end of the station, the staircase leads to a Bedell Street (southbound) walkway in between two private Rochdale parking lots, and to a northbound walkway leading to residential 134th Avenue.
-The southern exit leads to Farmers Boulevard, between Garrett and Bedell streets.
-There are short canopies near the exits.
-Ticket machines are at a pedestrian tunnel on the north (Rochdale Village) end of the station, at the base of the eastbound (Long Island-bound) LIRR station staircase.
+This station has two exits; one exit, is on the northeast portion of the sprawling Rochdale Village housing co-operative.
+At that end of the station, the staircase leads to a walkway linking Bedell Street and residential 134th Avenue, in between two private Rochdale parking lots; both ends of the walkway are connected via a pedestrian underpass below the tracks.
+The southern exit leads to Farmers Boulevard, between Garrett Street and Bedell Street.
+There are platform shelters near the exits.
+Ticket machines are located within the pedestrian tunnel on the north end of the station, at the base of the eastbound LIRR station staircase.